adaltas/node-nikita/docs/content/project/developers.md

 yarn run test:local --parallel
 ```

-To execute a subset of the tests, go to the package folder and pass a globing expression to Mocha such as `cd ./packages/{package} && npx mocha 'test/**/*.coffee'`.
+To execute a subset of the tests, go to the package folder and pass a globbing expression to Mocha such as `cd ./packages/{package} && npx mocha 'test/**/*.coffee'`.

 For example, to only test the `nikita.file.ini` actions, run the following: